Pehdzeh Ki First Nation

 The Pehdzeh Ki First Nation is a member of the Dehcho First Nations in the Northwest Territories of Canada.
+Legally, it is a band administered under the Indian Act.

 The Pehdzeh Ki First Nation is located in Wrigley.
-The community is located along the Mackenzie River and the Mackenzie Highway ends at Wrigley.
-Pehdzeh Ki First Nation has over 300 band members but only a few live in the community.
+Wrigley is located along the Mackenzie River, and the Mackenzie Highway ends at Wrigley.
+Pehdzeh Ki First Nation has over 300 band members but less than half live in the community.

 Wrigley is home to a community nursing station, a confectionery store, Chief Julien Yendo School (Grades K-8), a gas station, and a few businesses, including: